-When the European General Data Protection Regulation (GDPR) came into full force on 25 May 2018, we couldn’t even grasp the far-reaching consequences it would cause.
+After the European General Data Protection Regulation (GDPR) came into full force on May 25, 2018, other governments followed the EU lead.

-Little by little, other governments are following the EU lead.
-California is preceding with an effort to create one cohesive national data privacy law, with the California Consumer Privacy Act (CCPA) becoming fully effective on January 1, 2020.
+California is one of the countries preceding this effort to create one cohesive national data privacy law with the California Consumer Privacy Act (CCPA), which became fully effective on January 1, 2020.

 That is why it is no surprise that the CCPA is heavily inspired by the GDPR.
 However, to what extent?
 That is what we are going to find out.